Toby Ann Stavisky: Life and career

 Stavisky was born and raised on the Upper West Side of Manhattan.
-She attended New York City public schools before graduating from Bronx High School of Science, and Syracuse University, which she attended on an academic scholarship.
+She attended New York City public schools before graduating from Bronx High School of Science.
+She attended the Maxwell School of Citizenship and Public Affairs at Syracuse University on an academic scholarship, graduating in 1960.
 The Senator completed graduate courses at Hunter College and Queens College.

 After working in the actuarial department of a major insurance company, Stavisky taught Social Studies in the New York City high schools.
 She served as District Manager in Northeast Queens for the Census, where she directed more than 1,000 field and office staff and was cited by the Commerce Department for her outstanding work.

 Stavisky was married to Dr. Leonard P. Stavisky (1925–1999), a member of the New York State Assembly from 1966 to 1983, and of the New York State Senate from 1983 until his death in 1999.
 Her son, Evan M. Stavisky, is a political consultant as well as a local district leader.